A guide for buying a Diamond

 - (I3) Inclusion 3:- Large Inclusions and imperfections | Fractures and Flaws

-The complexities of the cut are magnified by the way the light reflects off the diamond, revealing the skill and care the craftsman has taken to create a piece of art that dazzles and shines for all
+The complexities of the cut are magnified by the way the light reflects off the diamond, revealing the skill and care the craftsman has taken to create a piece of art that dazzles and shines for all to see.

 There are 5 recognised Cut Quality Grades that form the basis of how well a diamond is cut.
 They are categorised by the presence of Fire (the property of a diamond most easily seen by the naked eye – flashes of colour), Scintillation (the right balance between light and dark areas) and Brightness (how well the diamond reflects light).